Loss of Peripheral Vision

 Driving

-- Most states have visual field requirements for driving
+- Many states have visual field requirements for driving, but cutoffs and testing methods vary

 - You may need formal evaluation by a certified driver rehabilitation specialist